SAP/fosstars-rating-core/bcgit/bc-csharp.md

 The score evaluates how active a project is.
 It's based on number of commits and contributors in the last 3 months.

-63 commits in the last 3 months results to 9.69 points 5 contributors increase the score value from 9.69 to 11.63
+156 commits in the last 3 months results to 10.00 points 4 contributors increase the score value from 10.00 to 11.00

 This sub-score is based on 2 features:

-1.  **Number of commits in the last three months:** 63
+1.  **Number of commits in the last three months:** 156
-1.  **Number of contributors in the last three months:** 5
+1.  **Number of contributors in the last three months:** 4

 ### Project popularity

-Score: **2.24**, confidence is 10.0 (max), weight is 0.5 (medium)
+Score: **1.54**, confidence is 6.67 (low), weight is 0.5 (medium)

 This scoring function is based on number of stars, watchers and dependent projects.